On this page

 Prepare for the Interview

-Whether dental hygienists are newly certified or experienced professionals, they still need strong interviewing skills to land a new job — and the key to honing these skills is to practice the answers to questions they’re likely to be asked by employers.
-The following are some questions that prospective employees may be expected to answer when they interview for a position.
-And, if possible, see if you can secure a working interview.
-This can be a fantastic to find out if you’re a good fit in that specific work setting.
+Whether dental hygienists are newly certified or experienced professionals, they still need strong interviewing skills to land a new job.
+The key to honing these skills is to practice the answers to questions you’re likely to be asked by employers.
+The following are some questions that you may be called upon to answer during your interview for a dental hygienist position.
+If possible, see if you can secure a working interview.
+This can be a fantastic way to find out if you’re a good fit in that specific work setting.

 - How do/would you handle conflicts with a patient?